arkottke/pyrvt/README.rst

                           can be specified.
 An example of a glob would be "input/*_sa.xls" for all files within directory
                           "input" ending in "_sa.xls".
-    -o DEST, --output DEST
-                          Path where the output files should be created.
+    -o DST, --output DST  Path where the output files should be created.
 If this directory does not exist it will be created.
 Default:
                           ./output
     -d DAMPING, --damping DAMPING